Tutopiya Logo

 Worked exam-style stems (how to answer the wording)

-Chemical digestion links to Physical Digestion, Digestive System and Enzymes.
-The Cambridge IGCSE Biology resource hub links every Human Nutrition resource.
+Chemical digestion follows Physical Digestion in the Digestive System.
+The Cambridge IGCSE Biology resource hub links every Human Nutrition subtopic.

 Common mistakes students make

-• Placing lipase in the stomach — it works in the small intestine.
+• Placing lipase in the stomach (it is pancreatic / duodenal).

 When you need more support

-If enzyme-table questions keep losing marks, work through the Chemical Digestion quiz and Enzymes quiz, then book a Cambridge IGCSE Biology tutor.
+If enzyme table questions keep costing marks, work through the Human Nutrition topical past paper questions and the Chemical Digestion quiz, then get focused help from a Cambridge IGCSE Biology tutor.

 Frequently asked questions

 How do I revise chemical digestion effectively?
-Memorise the enzyme table, practise complete-table stems, then take the Chemical Digestion quiz.
+Memorise the enzyme table, practise table-completion stems, link to Enzymes topic, then take the Chemical Digestion quiz.

 Ready to master Cambridge IGCSE Biology chemical digestion?